 User and event data retention:

 This is a drop-down menu option with a different date range in months – 14, 26, 38, and 50 months.
-There also an option “do not automatically expire” but I am very much skeptical about using this option since this voluntarily provide a Google to choose the time period on its own.
+There is also an option “do not automatically expire” but I am very much skeptical about using this option since this voluntarily provides a Google to choose the time period on its own.

 The idea of this option is simple – how long do you want Google to store the User-specific data on their server.
 It’s defaulted to 26 months when you visit the data retention page for the first time.

-I personally prefer the default value i.e. 26 months as best because I don’t use or store any Users specific data into GA server.
+I personally prefer the default value i.e. 26 months as best because I don’t use or store any Users specific data into the GA server.
 However, the options might differ for someone’s nature of the business.

 Example: for an e-commerce website, it makes sense to hold the data for a longer duration since they mostly make data-driven decisions for the business.

 So the important question still unanswered.
-Will I able to query GA data longer than period I set?
+Will I able to query GA data longer than the period I set?

 Of course yes – the data is still there in GA and will be there forever till you’re continually using the GA property and sending the data from your website.
 It will be in the form of aggregated tables or in simple terms just a “collective data set” of all users.